keiji-imai/blog/content/posts/whyblog/index.md

  - [FRC Reveal Videos](https://www.youtube.com/results?search_query=frc+reveal+video) made me fall in love with FRC
  - [Build-its](https://build-its-feed.blogspot.com/) and other [MITERS](http://miters.mit.edu/) blogs inspired me to make a blog

-Paul Graham's essays are more inspiring to me than Elon Musk's startups, because the essays make me believe that I can build something awesome.
+These websites made me believe that I could build something awesome.

-Having been inspired by so many people before me, it's my responsibility to help inspire the next generation of engineers.
 If I do something cool and write about it here, maybe someday someone will read this and be inspired to do something cool themselves.

 ## Recognition
-I have selfish reasons for creating a blog too.
 I can use my website to showcase my projects for research and career opportunities.
-It's also a good way to show what I'm working on with friends.
+It's also a good way to share what I'm working on with friends and family.

 ## Science and Technology
-Documentation advances science and technology.

-When I was building soccer robots, I spent days poring over blogs of past teams.
-For FRC, I spent a stupid amount of time reading  chiefdelphi (online forum) and studying CAD models of robots from previous years.
-Online documentation of other people's projects was super useful.
+When I was building competition robots, I spent an absurd amount of time reading blogs, scrutinizing CAD, and watching videos of other teams.
+Documentation is super valuable for those with less experience.

+Newton has a famous quote attributing his success to "standing on the shoulders of giants".
+We stand on other people's shoulders.
+But in order to become one of the giants yourself, you have to share your work with others.

+Somebody once told me
-"An engineer has done nothing until it has been documented" -Anonymous
+>An engineer has done nothing until it has been documented

 ## Conclusion

-In short, other people's documentation helped me a lot so I'm trying to pay it back.
-If you feel the same way, consider making a blog yourself!
+Other people's websites have helped me a lot, so making my own blog is an attempt to pass it on.
+Consider making a blog yourself!
+I've written a blog post on how to [get started](https://kogappa.com/posts/blog/).